Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Can I get unemployment if I was given a severance package?

-This depends on your state’s regulations.
-Most states will grant unemployment benefits if severance pay is a company policy.
-However, you may not qualify for unemployment if you negotiated the severance pay amount.
+Most states grant unemployment benefits if your severance pay is a standard company policy, but you may not qualify if you negotiated the amount.
+Some states also require a waiting period before benefits begin.

 Will contract work impact my benefits?